gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ## Recipes

 [Docs Recipes](/docs/recipes/) should act as discoverable, concise instructions for completing common Gatsby tasks without having to navigate elsewhere.
-A recipe should list requirements and a few short steps to complete a task, listing actionable instructions inline and omitting everything else.
+A recipe should include requirements and a few short steps to complete a task, listing actionable instructions inline and omitting everything else.
 Recipes are smaller units than tutorials: multiple recipes could be linked from a reference guide or tutorial.

 The components of a recipe are: